-Investments during Summer/Early Fall 2024 include:
+Investments during Summer/Early Fall 2024 include purchase of:

-- Purchase of 35 desktop computers/ 32 monitors to replace and upgrade the capability in the 12th grade computer lab, allowing for more advanced computer science instruction - Purchase of 130 Chromebooks (and 3 charging carts) to further replenish/ increase the fleet used by students - Purchase of 10 portable two-way radios to enhance communication across campuses and THF facilities in the event of health and/or safety emergencies. - Planned purchase of replacement classroom tables, with whiteboard surfaces to enhance teaching and learning opportunities. - Planned purchase of Science equipment/ instruments to enhance Science instruction across grades, supporting core and elective Science courses.
+- 35 desktop computers/ 32 monitors to replace and upgrade the capability in the 12th grade computer lab, allowing for more advanced computer science instruction - 130 Chromebooks (and 3 charging carts) to further replenish/ increase the fleet used by students - 10 portable two-way radios to enhance communication across campuses and THF facilities in the event of health and/or safety emergencies. - 66 replacement classroom tables for the Village Campus - Science equipment/ instruments to enhance Science instruction across grades, supporting core and elective Science courses - 15 mobile whiteboards to enhance instruction and student engagement - 6 SmartBoard interactive displays/ stands to enhance instruction and engagement the transition between trimesters, families can choose to enroll (or disenroll) in the AVS program for the upcoming trimester.

 In 2023-24, HFA continued to offer the All Virtual School (AVS) option for students.
 The AVS option was introduced proactively in 2021-22, in large part to accommodate families who were uncomfortable returning to in-person instruction during the pandemic.
-Under this model, prior to the transition between trimesters, families can choose to enroll (or disenroll) in the AVS program for the upcoming trimester.
+Under this model, prior to